Syncorix-Global/AI-Chat/README.md

 **Requirements**
 - Node 18+ (for tooling).
 Your app runs in the browser.
-- A Socket.IO server that emits events compatible with your `ChatEvents` types.
+- A Socket.IO server that emits events compatible with your `ChatEvents` types (or provide a mapping; see below).

 ---